pyomeca/ezc3d/README.md

 The first way is to actually code new features for EZC3D.
 The easiest way to do so is to fork the project make the modifications and then open a pull request to the main project.
 Don't forget to add your name to the contributor in the documentation of the page if you do so!

 The second way is to provide me with non-working C3D files (See the C3D Softwares section below for more details).
 There is another repository for test files in the pyomeca (https://github.com/pyomeca/ezc3d_c3dTestFiles).
-You can fork this project, add your C3D in according to the recommandations and pull request it.
+You can fork this project, add your C3D in according to the recommendations and pull request it.
 This will be greatly appreciated by me and the biomechanics community!

 # Supported generated C3D
 The software companies have loosely implemented the C3D standard proposed by http://C3D.org.
 Hence, there are some workaround that must be incorporated to the code to be able to read the C3D created using third-party softwares.
 So far, C3D from three different companies were tested.
 Vicon (https://www.vicon.com/), Qualisys (https://www.qualisys.com/) and Optotrak (https://www.ndigital.com/msci/products/optotrak-certus/).
 But I am sure there is plenty of other obscure companies or simply cases that were not tested from these companies (simply because I don't have C3D to test).
 If you find yourself with a bug when trying to read a C3D that should work, please open an issue and provide me with the corresponding C3D (see How to contribute).

 # Documentation
 ## C3D format
 The C3D format is maintained by http://c3d.org.
-They provide recommandation on how to implement reader/writer for the format.
+They provide recommendation on how to implement reader/writer for the format.
 There is a copy of the documentation PDF in the `doc` folder.
 You are also welcome to have a look at a newer version if they ever create an update.

 ## EZC3D
 The documentation is automatically generated using Doxygen (http://www.doxygen.org/).
-You can compile it youself if you want (by setting `BUILD_DOC` to `ON`).
+You can compile it yourself if you want (by setting `BUILD_DOC` to `ON`).
 Otherwise, you can access a copy of it that I try to keep up-to-date in the Documentation project of pyomeca (https://pyomeca.github.io/Documentation/) by selecting `ezc3d`.

 # Troubleshoots
 Despite my efforts to make a bug-free library, EZC3D may fails sometimes.
 If it does, please refer to the section below to know what to do.
 I will fill this section with the issue over time.